4 February 2021

-Actions farmers can take to prepare for no-deal Brexit
+Actions farmers can take to prepare for after the transition period

 Farm and rural payments: EU funding

-In 2019, EU funding for rural payment schemes including the Basic Payment Scheme will continue, regardless of whether the UK leaves the EU without a withdrawal deal.
+EU funding for rural payment schemes including the Basic Payment Scheme will continue during the transition period.

 To get payments, you’ll need to follow the same standards as you do now.
 Where relevant, this will include on-site inspections to UK farms.
 The Rural Payments Agency (RPA) will continue to administer the schemes.

 Preparing for disruption to trade at the UK-EU border

 To minimise disruption to your business at border points you should take the following steps: